Abhiram031/VSD-SoC-Design-Workshop/Day 1/D1_L3_readme.md

   <img width="1000" height="400" src="../images/18.png">
 </p>

-Run synthesis with the below command:
+Run synthesis with the command:
 `run_synthesis`

 - After the synthesis step is complete, reports and results are generated.